LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins

-Plugins could define targeted functionality descriptions to intercept specific user prompts to a particular plugin or an online service.
-For example a plugin could intercept prompts to an online marketplace by adding in its functionality description that it can recommend products from that marketplace.
+\textbf{``Squat'' functionality.} Plugins could define targeted functionality descriptions to intercept user prompts to a specific plugin or an online service.
+For example, a plugin could intercept prompts to an online marketplace by adding in its functionality description that it can recommend products from that marketplace.
+We identified plugins that could potentially squat functionality.
+We describe their details in Risk~\ref{attack:functionality-squatting}.